hackforla/website/.github/ISSUE_TEMPLATE/update-CONTRIBUTING.md

    (for example: https://github.com/bonniewolfe/website/blob/issue-branch-1234/CONTRIBUTING.md)
 - [ ] Create a pull request with your changes.
 In the Pull Request, after the "Why did you make the changes" section, add this line to help reviewers, replacing the text in brackets (and the brackets) with the test URL from the previous Action Item.
 ```
-For Reviewers: Do not test changes locally, rather test changes at [REPLACE WITH TEST URL]
+For Reviewers: Do not review changes locally, rather, review changes at [REPLACE WITH TEST URL]
 ```

 ### Resources/Instructions